SpaceNomadLearning/BlackjackGame/ReadMe.md

 dotnet run --project MyApp
 ```

-With each project run, the output displays each player’s and the dealer’s final
+With each project run, the output displays each player's and the dealer's final
 hand into a file and specifies who won.

 ![App Runs](./docs/app-run-examples.png)